SHTOOLS/SHTOOLS/docs/index.md

 keywords: spherical harmonics software package, spherical harmonic transform, legendre functions, multitaper spectral analysis, Slepian functions, fortran, Python, gravity, magnetic field
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: pyshtools is an archive of Python software that can be used to perform spherical harmonic transforms, multitaper spectral analyses, expansions of functions into Slepian bases, and standard operations on global gravitational and magnetic field data.
+summary: pyshtools is an archive of Python software that can be used for spherical harmonic transforms, multitaper spectral analyses, expansions of gridded data into Slepian basis functions, and standard operations on global gravitational and magnetic field data.
 toc: false
 ---